Getting an Emotional Support Animal in Manitoba, CanadaReading Time: 4 minutes

 It also proves that your companion animal is integral to your treatment plan.

 As more and more Canadians with disabilities travel with their assistance animals or ESAs, it has become increasingly necessary to define the corresponding legislation.

-According to the Canadian Transport Agency (CTA), “persons with disabilities have a right to an equal opportunity to benefit from the same level of transportation services afforded to others…” In a nutshell, this means the right to equal access.
+According to the Canadian Transportation Agency, “persons with disabilities have a right to an equal opportunity to benefit from the same level of transportation services afforded to others…” In a nutshell, this means the right to equal access.

-Canadian carriers flying domestic routes should accommodate an assistance animal without additional charge.
+Canadian carriers flying domestic routes should accommodate an assistance animal without additional charge due to the Aircraft Accessibility for Persons with Disabilities voluntary code.
 The following criteria do need to be met:

 An individual needs that particular animal for assistance.
 The animal was trained by a professional service or institution to assist a person with a disability.